PSA: Your Bar Prep Doesn’t Have to be Hell

 The history of the Bar exam being used as a biased mechanism to keep people from underrepresented groups out of the profession is not lost on me either.

-But, until we have an updated Bar exam (slated for July 2026 – we’ll see how that goes!) or more widespread diploma privilege or something else, this is what we have before us to take.
+But, until we have an updated Bar exam (slated for July 2026 in some states and later for others – we’ll see how it goes!) or more widespread diploma privilege or something else, this is what we have before us to take.

 Even if you feel like the Bar exam is archaic, discriminatory, arbitrary, not an accurate reflection of a person’s ability to perform as an attorney and a host of other things, there is still something good to be gained from your experience sitting for and passing this exam.